homoluctus/sniffer-with-libpcap/README.md

 There is no dependency on each c file, so compile and run on each

-When executed, display the header information
+When executed, display the header information (Supported protocol is ethernet, ipv4, tcp and udp)

-(This has not supported IPv6 yet)